-Personnel operating the CA or RA with access to cryptographic procedures, is trained and educated on issues of the Public Key Infrastructure of HARICA by PKI experts.
-For this purpose there is adequate documentation that describes all the operational procedures of the infrastructure.
-Personnel working within the HARICA PKI needs to be familiar and understand all policy / procedures documents and this CP/CPS.
+Personnel with access to cryptographic procedures, is trained and educated on CA/RA operations by HARICA PKI experts.
+For this purpose, there is adequate documentation that describes all the operational procedures of the infrastructure.
+Personnel working for HARICA need to be familiar and understand all policy / procedures documents and this CP/CPS.